How can I get my registration / product key information

 There are several reasons why a program may not be skinned by WindowBlinds.
 A few programs are protected by the operating system from skinning – for example, the DOS prompt or cmd windows in early versions of Windows.
 16-bit applications are not skinned for a similar reason.

-Some applications are excluded from skinning because they skin themselves – there’s no point trying to draw the windows of an app that draws them itself.
+Some applications are excluded from skinning because they skin themselves – there’s no point trying to draw the windows of an app that draws them themselves.
 Then there are the applications that cause problems when skinned.
-Usually this is because the programmer has done something non-standard or has made an incorrect assumption about, say, the sizes of windows.
-This can mean that windows do not display correctly, or resize incorrectly, or in the worst cases can cause a freeze or crash.
+Usually, this is because the programmer has done something non-standard or has made an incorrect assumption about, say, the sizes of windows.
+This can mean that windows do not display correctly, resize incorrectly, or in the worst cases can cause a freeze or crash.
 If no workaround can be found the application has to be excluded.

 You may find that certain exclusions are not needed – as newer versions come out, bugs may be fixed, or the problem may only be a problem on a previous version of Windows.
 If you wish, you can try removing exclusions from the WindowBlinds settings dialog, Per Application section.